What Korean Phrases Can You Learn from Can This Love Be Translated? Real Expressions Koreans Actually Use

 (Su-reun jeol-dae-ro ma-si-ji ma-yo)

-Meaning "Never drink alcohol" / "Don't drink."
+Meaning "You should never drink alcohol" / "Don't drink."

 Word Breakdown